marciopocebon/LG-G6-FRP-BYPASS/README.md

 # Bypassing FRP!

+Sorry for the extremely big pictures, no idea how to fix and I am to lazy to search.

 ### Press arrow next button:
 ![Screenshot](https://nr1.nu/archive/lg/screenshots/Screenshot_2019-09-02-00-28-51.png)

 ### Press on skip:
 ![Screenshot](https://nr1.nu/archive/lg/screenshots/Screenshot_2019-09-02-00-28-55.png)

 ### As you can see, next button is grayyed out so connect to wifi (you can bypass this if you pressing quick on wifi and pressing next)
 ![Screenshot]![Screenshot](https://nr1.nu/archive/lg/screenshots/Screenshot_2019-09-02-00-29-01.png)